-She Can & She Did is a storytelling platform dedicated to building a community of unapologetic, vulnerable, ambitious, diverse, and unified women.
+She Can & She Did is a storytelling platform and free running community dedicated to connecting women and redefining what strength looks like.

 You don’t need to be a fancy pants writer to submit to She Can & She Did, we welcome voices of all different backgrounds and perspectives.
 All we ask is that you speak, share, and question honestly, vulnerably, and with compassion.
 It's OK if you don't have all the answers, all we're asking is for you to speak your truth.

-Now, to help get your stories flowing, we’ve narrowed in on four different areas:
+Now, to help get your stories flowing, we’ve narrowed in on five different areas:

 From career and family to body image and letters to our former selves, sharing our stories can be an incredible vehicle for change.
-Don’t worry about making your writing perfect, just send your stories in.
+Don’t worry about waiting until your writing perfect, just send your stories in.
 We’re here to make you shine!

 The Unlikely Runners: